 As an institution, we cannot provide you with tax advice.
 The following information is intended to inform students about the benefits and requirements contained in the Tax Relief Act (TRA) of 1997.
 It is based upon our understanding of the provisions contained in the law and should not be considered an official document.
 Students and/or parents should seek the advice of a tax consultant for specific questions concerning their eligibility.

 TRA '97 added § 25A of the Internal Revenue (IRS) Code providing the Hope Scholarship and Lifetime Learning Credit.
 These provisions have created several new tax benefits for families who are saving for, or already paying for higher education expenses and loans.
-For additional information concerning these education credits, please review the IRS Publication 970, Tax Benefits for Education, which may be obtained at http://www.irs.gov/publications/p970/index.html.
+For additional information concerning these education credits, please review the IRS Publication 970, Tax Benefits for Education.
 Also, please consider familiarizing yourself with Instructions for Form 8863, the form used to claim education credits.

-A 1098T Form is mailed to all students with a valid Social Security Number on file.
-This form will be mailed to the student's home address in January.
-This form will be mailed to the student’s permanent address (at the date the file is submitted to SUNY Central Administration).
-SUNY Central Administration contracts with a third party to print and mail the forms.
-They will complete this function on or before Jan.
+A 1098T form is mailed to all students with a valid Social Security Number on file.
+The 1098T will be mailed to the student's permanent address on record as of the date the tax (1098T) file is created.
+SUNY Central Administration contracts with a third party to print and mail the forms, which will be completed on or before Jan.
 31. The student will receive them by postal mail shortly thereafter.

-In addition, students also have access to their 1098T information online, via their myRedDragon accounts.
-Students must sign into myRedDragon, click on the “student" tab, click on the “view 1098T” item under the Student Accounts menu at the top right of the page and will be asked to enter the desired tax year.
-The form not only includes a representation of the 1098T information submitted to the IRS, but an itemization, by term, of the amounts included on the 1098T.
+Students also have access to their 1098T information online, via their myRedDragon accounts.
+After signing in to mRD, select the “Student" tab, and select “view 1098T” item under the Student Accounts menu.
+The form includes not only a representation of the 1098T information submitted to the IRS, but an itemization, by term, of the amounts included on the 1098T.

-The 2003 tax year was the first year in which all educational institutions were required to report financial information to the IRS via the 1098T Form.
-Final regulations developed by the IRS for the Tax Relief Act of 1997 allowed educational institutions to choose whether the financial information reported for tax credits is based upon "amounts billed" or upon "payments received."
+Regulations developed by the IRS for the Tax Relief Act of 1997 allowed educational institutions to choose whether the financial information reported for tax credits is based upon "amounts billed" or upon "payments received."
 Since the IRS considers the entire system of SUNY schools a single entity, all SUNY colleges and universities must report the financial information for tax credits in the same manner.
-It was determined by the SUNY System Administration that all SUNY schools would be required to report "amounts billed," which appears in Box 2 of the student's 1098T Form.
+It was determined by SUNY System Administration that all SUNY schools would be required to report "amounts billed," rather than "payments received."

-Please note that SUNY Cortland bills students who advanced registered for the spring semester in December of the previous year (Spring 2012 is billed in December 2011) so your 1098T for any tax year may contain charges for a semester that occurs in the following calendar year.
+Box 7 Due to the SUNY reporting method detailed above, Box 7 may be checked.
+SUNY Cortland bills students who advanced registered for the spring semester in December of the previous year (Spring 2014 is billed in December 2013) so your 1098T for any tax year (2013) may contain charges for a semester that occurs in the following calendar year (2014).
 If so, Box 7 will be checked.
-In this case, students/parents are reminded that Publication 970 states "When figuring the deduction, use only the amounts you paid in 2011 for qualified education expenses."
+In this case, students/parents are reminded that Publication 970 states "When figuring the credit, use only the amounts you paid or are deemed to have paid in 2013 for qualified education expense."